 Acknowledge Their Feelings

 There will be times when Alzheimer's patients will feel so sad or frustrated that they simply need to have an outburst.
 Many times, dementia has caused so many changes to their brain that there is nothing they can do to control these outbursts.
 When a senior with Alzheimer's reacts in this way, acknowledge their feelings.
 Let them know it’s okay to feel this way and that you understand their feelings.
 The more you argue with them about why they are feeling a certain way, the more frustrated they will likely become.

 Do not Ignore Aggression Reactions

 While acknowledging a senior's feelings is a great idea, promoting poor behavior is not.
 While you can validate a person's feelings, and the reasons why they feel angry, you shouldn't make them feel as though aggression is acceptable.
-Do not give in to aggressive threats or behavior or validate this type of reaction, it will only make the problem worse.
+Do not give in to aggressive threats or behavior, it will only make the problem worse.

 Look For Triggers

 One of the best ways to prevent aggressive outbursts from happening is to learn what triggers them in the first place and do everything possible to avoid those triggers.
 For most individuals with Alzheimer's, aggressive outbursts don't just happen out of nowhere.
 They may react more adversely to certain situations than they would normally, but it doesn't mean that there isn't a reason for the outburst.

 Some outbursts can be easy to avoid.
 If your loved one gets angry when the television is on during dinner, then don't turn the television on during dinner.
 Other triggers are more difficult to ignore.
 For example, they may have outbursts when it’s time to go to bed, perhaps because they don't like being left alone at night.
 While you can't avoid bedtime, you can start slowing down the process and completing it step by step.
-Go slow, talk them through the process, distract them as you head towards bed and stay with them until they fall asleep.
+Go slow, talk them through the process, distract them as you head towards the bed and stay with them until they fall asleep.
 The more you can do to avoid upsetting them, the fewer issues there will be.

 Stick to a Routine